-From 31 May 2016 there is a limit on the total amount of benefit you can get if you're working age.
-This is called the Benefit Cap.
-From 7 November 2016 there is a reduction in the Benefit Cap.
+The Benefit Cap is a limit on the total amount of benefit you can get if you're working age.

 If the cap affects you, your Housing Benefit or Universal Credit will go down.
 The Northern Ireland Executive is making financial support available to households with children who are affected.

-You won't need to apply to receive a Welfare Supplementary Payment.
-The Department for Communities will identify if you are eligible and will make payments to cover any loss of Housing Benefit.
+You don't need to apply for a WSP.
+The Department for Communities will identify if you are eligible and will make payments to cover any loss of Housing Benefit or Universal Credit.

-Welfare Supplementary Payments (WSPs) are made every four weeks in arrears.
+Welfare Supplementary Payments are made every four weeks in arrears.

 If your circumstances change

-If the Benefit Cap didn't apply to you on 31 May 2016, but your circumstances have changed so that it does apply to you now, you may be eligible for a WSP as long as you have been receiving one of the benefits included in the Benefit Cap calculation since 31 May 2016.
+If the Benefit Cap didn't apply to, but your circumstances have changed so that it does now, you may be eligible for a WSP as long as you have been receiving one of the benefits included in the Benefit Cap calculation since 31 May 2016.
 You can see the list of benefits which count towards the Cap on nidirect.